-Service with Another Minne Public Employer
+Service with Another Minnesota Public Employer

-If you had service with another Minn for example, Teachers Retirement A Public Employees Retirement Assoc service credit earned from all plans your MSRS service to qualify for a r call this a Combined Service Annuit
+If you had service with another Minnesota public employer, for example, Teachers Retirement Association (TRA) or Public Employees Retirement Association (PERA), the service credit earned from all plans can be combined with your MSRS service to qualify for a retirement benefit.
+We call this a Combined Service Annuity (CSA).

-The service credit that you have acc with the retirement plan where it wa retire, you will receive a separate p retirement plan provider.
+The service credit that you have accumulated will remain with the retirement plan where it was earned.
+When you retire, you will receive a separate payment from that retirement plan provider.

-Be sure to contact your other retirem to learn how to apply for benefits a expect payments.
-You will need to necessary paperwork to the appropri to receive benefits.
+Be sure to contact your other retirement plan administrators to learn how to apply for benefits and when you can expect payments.
+You will need to obtain and submit the necessary paperwork to the appropriate plan administrator to receive benefits.